kuhlwilm/HuConTest/README.md

 More detail is provided in a technical note, published in Genome Biology & Evolution 2021: https://doi.org/10.1093/gbe/evab117.
 Please cite if you use!

 ## UPDATE SEPTEMBER 2023
 Samtools mpileup was deprecated in more recent versions, instead bcftools mpileup was recommended.
 This is now implemented in the code.
 The old version with samtools can still be found [here](https://github.com/kuhlwilm/HuConTest/tree/8638ad7a27bd8fd499760288e4245b07c55acd54).
+Furthermore, in this version target files (only containing the position) are used instead of bed files.

 ## Preparation & Requirements